Isaac Lea: Death and legacy

-Three mollusks were named in his honor, Crenella leana Dall, Lymnea leai and Periploma leanum.
+Three mollusks were named in his honor, Crenella leana Dall, 1897, Lymnaea leai F.C.
+Baker, 1907 and Periploma leanum (Conrad, 1831).

 The National Museum at Washington now has his immense collection of freshwater mussels from the family Unionidae, as well as other collections.

 The Historical Society of Pennsylvania has the records of Lea & Febiger, as well as predecessor companies.

-Two slabs of rock containing the fossilized footprints and plaster casts of the footprints discovered by Lea are in the collections of the Smithsonian Institute.
+Two slabs of rock containing the fossilized footprints and plaster casts of the footprints discovered by Lea are in the collections of the Smithsonian Institution.